immauss/openvas/Readme.md

 # Tags  #
 tag              | Description
 ----------------|-------------------------------------------------------------------
-21.4.4-06 | This is the most recent and latest.
+21.04.07 | This is the most recent and latest.
-armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster
-20.08.04.6 | The last 20.08 image
-beta            | from the latest master source from greenbone.
+21.04.08 | This is still beta.
+The only difference is it uses Debian bullseye as the base image instead of buster.
+This is because Greenbone has switched to bullseye as thier primary dev platform.
+It should work .. but limited testing. armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster 20.08.04.6 | The last 20.08 image beta            | from the latest master source from greenbone.
 This may or may not work.